-More and more people are being advised or ordered to self isolate.
-While this is undoubtedly helping to avoid infection it is unfortunately causing stress and worry for many.
+Increasingly, people are being advised or ordered to self isolate.
+While this is undoubtedly helping to avoid infection it is unfortunately causing isolation, stress and worry for many.

-To help deal with this I have created a FREE series of podcasts based on techniques I have been teaching singers and others over the past 15 years to improve their breathing and create calm when confronted with stage fright and anxiety.
+To help deal with this I have created this podcast and video based on techniques I have been teaching over the past 15 years to improve breathing and create calm when confronted with stage fright and anxiety.

 You may find them helpful in the current circumstances.